EduardoZepeda/coffee-bytes-hugo/content/posts/docker-compose-tutorial-con-comandos-en-gnu-linux/index.en.md

       - "dbdata:/var/lib/postgresql/data"
 ```

-Optionally we can specify whether the use of volumes will be read-only or read-only.
-read-write volumes, with "ro" and "rw", respectively.
+Optionally we can specify whether the use of volumes will be read-only or read-write, with "ro" and "rw", respectively.

 ```docker
 version: '3.8'